muhammad-fiaz/logly.zig/docs/examples/module-levels.md

 # Module Levels

 This example demonstrates how to use module-specific log levels to control logging verbosity for different parts of your application.
+This is incredibly useful for debugging specific components without being overwhelmed by logs from the entire system.

+## Code Example

 ```zig
 const std = @import("std");